Camelia Mazard is a partner focusing in Antitrust, International Trade Regulation and Hospitality Law.Areas of Practice

 In addition, Ms. Mazard also represented domestic and international clients with respect to import and export transactions and NAFTA issues.
 Ms. Mazard also has experience representing private parties and sovereign governments before U.S. courts and international arbitral tribunals.

 During school, Ms. Mazard served as a Legal Intern for the State Department at the United States Mission to the United Nations and for Duracell, Inc. She is fluent in French and proficient in Spanish.

-Ms. Mazard is admitted to practice in the District of Columbia, the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.
-She is also on the Board of Directors of the Organization of Women in International Trade, the Women in International Trade Trust, and Girls Inc. of the Washington, D.C.
-Metropolitan Area.
+Ms. Mazard is admitted to practice in the District of Columbia, the U.S. Court of International Trade, the U.S. Court of Appeals for the Federal Circuit and the U.S. District Court for the District of Columbia.
+She is the President of the Organization of Women in International Trade, on the Board of Directors of the Women in International Trade Trust, and a member of the D.C.
+Commission for Women.

 M.A.L.D., Tufts University (The Fletcher School of Law and Diplomacy), 1999